drnoir/randGen-AFrame/README.md

-## Random A-Frame Entity Generator Component ver 1.0.0
+## Random A-Frame Entity Generator Component ver 1.1.0
 ####A-Frame componenet by Chris Godber
 ##### Released under MIT License
 #### Author - GH: @drnoir

 Experimental A-Frame build to explore creating generative randomness.
-Features demo with AFrame and core component code.
+Features Demo folder with various templates and examples and core component code.

 ### Core Functionality
 - On load generate a randomised 3D sculpture with random primitives, scale, textures, colors and random positioning based on seed values
-- assign random textures if texture mode is on (Optional), random colour to each shape
+- assign random textures if texture mode is on (Optional), random colour to each shape (Optional)
 - Two main modes - Load random primitives or load random models (Optional) in glb format (in Schema textures / custumGLB - Boolean)
 - Seed values that can be modified to mod amount of randomness / spread and scale
 - Min / Max values to determine amount of minimum / Maximum shapes to generate